jsgubin/aa/rebuttal.md

 R:

 >Section 3.2 - You provide references that use coordinated ZO estimator, though no references of using therandom ZO estimator.
 Moreover, in figure 1 you refer to the random ZO estimator as "Our new".
 This ismisleading, as it gives the impression that it is used for the first time in this paper.
 This is definitely not true.
 Forexample, the seminal [Online convex optimization in the bandit setting: gradient descent without a gradient,Flaxman Kalai McMahan] and many follow ups.
-Your paper should at least provide such references, and adetailed discussion of what is diff erent in your setting (finite sum etc.).
+Your paper should at least provide such references, and a detailed discussion of what is diff erent in your setting (finite sum etc.).

 R：